NavaresCoolblue/load-tf-model-recommender-toy-problem/README.md

 graph = tf.get_default_graph()
 ```

-3. Initialize the input parameters and assing them values using a *feed_dictionary*
+3. Initialize the input parameters and assing them values using a *feed_dictionary*.
+Remember to invoke them using the same names provided in the saved session
 ```
 input = graph.get_tensor_by_name("inputs:0")
 dropout = graph.get_tensor_by_name("dropout:0")